ElphaTech/ElphaTech/README.md

 - 👋 Hi, I’m @ElphaTech
-- 👀 I’m interested in Python
+- 👀 I’m interested in programing
 - I can code in:
 -   - Python
 -   - Lua